trueagi-io/MettaWamJam/README.md

 ```
 The above command should return a result of `[3]` if the installation worked.
 For curl commands, always put single quotes (') around your MeTTa query to avoid shell interpolation.
 To experiment with running MeTTa code, clone the RunMeTTaCode.py program in the repo.
-If you wish to modify the server, clone the repo, change the code as desired for your installation, and rebuild the Docker image using the included `Dockerfile`.

 <B>3.
 Stop the server (graceful)</B>